bandii/EFSeeder/ReadMe.md

 who modified user data and when?

 _Please note that you should not face with these problems.
-Instead of trying to patch problems like this, it worth to plan ahead and prepare for these kind of problems in the start._
+Instead of trying to patch problems like this, it worth to plan ahead and prepare for these kind of problems in the start.
+You should also check EF Core's pure solution: https://learn.microsoft.com/en-us/ef/core/modeling/data-seeding_

 ## Solution
 This package helps you to seed data with accessing [the IoC container](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-5.0) of the application.